Police: Idaho slaying suspect's DNA found at crime scene

 Latah County prosecutors have said they believe Kohberger broke into the victims’ home intending to commit murder.
 But investigators have made no public statements about a possible motive, whether any weapons have been found, or whether they think Kohberger knew any of the victims: Kaylee Goncalves, 21; Madison Mogen, 21; Xana Kernodle, 20; and Ethan Chapin, 20.

-Kohberger was extradited Wednesday from Pennsylvania, where he was arrested last week at his parents house.
+Two other housemates were at home during the Nov.
+13 killings, but were not physically harmed.

-One of the uninjured housemates told investigators that she was woken by noises at about 4 a.m., and thought she heard another housemate say something like, “there’s someone here.”
+One of the uninjured housemates told investigators that she was awoken by noises at about 4 a.m., and thought she heard another housemate say something like, “there’s someone here.”
 She looked outside her bedroom and didn’t see anything.
 Later she thought she heard crying coming from Kernodle’s room and looked outside again.
-That’s when she said she heard a male voice say something to the effect of, “it’s OK, I’m going to help you,” Payne wrote in the affidavit.
+That’s when she said she heard a male voice say something to the effect of, “it’s OK, I’m going to help you,” according to the affidavit.

 She later opened her door a third time and saw a masked man in black clothing whom she did not recognize walking toward her and stood in “frozen shock” as he walked past her toward a sliding glass door, the affidavit said.
 She went back in her room and locked the door.